Lee Frost Photography

 ZANZIBAR - SPICE ISLAND PHOTOGRAPHY TOUR

-The tour will start in Zanzibar’s fascinating capital, Zanzibar City, more commonly known as Stonetown, where we stay for the two nights in the Mizingani Seafront Hotel, located on the waterfront near the port.
-The first two days of the trip will be spent exploring the town’s maze of narrow streets with a local guide I’ve known for years, photographing the amazing heavy carved wooden doors (a show of wealth), the crumbling old buildings, the bustling fish market and anything else that captures our imagination.
-We’ll shoot sunsets from a beach or rooftop bar and hopefully capture dhows drifting by as the sun goes down.
+The tour will start in Zanzibar’s fascinating capital, Zanzibar City, more commonly known as Stonetown, where we stay for the two nights in the fantastic Emerson on Hurumzi Hotel - https://emersonzanzibar.com/emerson-on-hurumzi-hotel/ - The first two days of the trip will be spent exploring the town’s maze of narrow streets with a local guide I’ve known for years, photographing the amazing heavy carved wooden doors (a show of wealth), the crumbling old buildings, the bustling fish market and anything else that captures our imagination.
+We’ll shoot sunsets from a beach or rooftop and hopefully capture dhows drifting by as the sun goes down.
 The local kids like to dive off the seawall too, providing great opportunities to capture their acrobatics.
+We'll have dinner at the rooftop retaurant of our hotel on one night, where we can take-in the amazing views over Stonetown, and at the rooftop restaurant of Emerson Spice on the second night.

 On the third morning, we check-out very early so we can reach the southeast coast of Zanzibar before sunrise.
 We’ll drive in an air-conditioned minibus – the journey takes around 90 minutes.
 We’ll photograph a tiny coral island off shore at sunrise then head to the villages of Bweju and Paje to take photographs on the beaches before reaching Jambiani, where we’ll stay for one night in The Fun Beach Hotel.
 We’ll spend the rest of the day exploring Jambiani with a local guide.
 This will include photographing local women who farm seaweed off the beach, fishermen, traditional dhows and a walk around the local village to photograph people going about their daily lives.